MrShoenel/anti-pattern-models/notebooks/fire-drill-technical-report.md

 will not work.
 We will do a single RSS-loss that covers all intervals.
-We will also use an instance of `TimeWarpRegularization` with the `exint2`-regularizer, as it scales with arbitrary many intervals (important!).
+We will also use an instance of `TimeWarpRegularization` with the `exint2`-regularizer, as it scales with arbitrary many intervals (important\!).
 I do not suppose that regularization for the y-values is needed, so we will not have this.
 This means that the resulting objective has just two losses.